Guest Author - Susan D. Bates

 Hematologists diagnose and treat blood, bone marrow and lymphatic system disorders.
-Conditions hematologists work with include leukemia, lymphoma and anemia.
+Conditions hematologists treat include leukemia, lymphoma, and anemia.
 Hematology is closely related to oncology.

 Internists diagnose and treat an array of disorders in adults.
 They often act as primary care physicians.
-Unlike family practitioners or general practitioners, they concentrate on working with adults.
+Unlike family practitioners and general practitioners, internists typically concentrate on working with adults.

 Obstetricians specialize in pregnancy and childbirth.
 This specialty is closely related to gynecology.

-Otolaryngologists diagnose and treat disorders of the ear, nose and throat.
+Otolaryngologists diagnose and treat disorders of the ear, nose, and throat.
 They are often referred to as ear, nose and throat physicians or ENT physicians.
-Some of the conditions otolaryngologists work with include sinus disorders, allergies, sense of smell disorders, hearing loss, ear infections and disorders of the upper-digestive system.
+Some of the conditions otolaryngologists treat include sinus disorders, allergies, sense of smell disorders, hearing loss, ear infections, and disorders of the upper-digestive system.

 Psychiatrists diagnose and treat mental disorders.
-Psychiatrists interpret results of clinical analysis, psychometric tests and radiological examinations.
-They treat patients though medications and therapy.
-Some of the conditions psychiatrists treat include bipolar disorder, phobias, anxiety and eating disorders.
+Psychiatrists interpret results of clinical analysis, psychometric tests, and brain scans.
+They treat patients using medications and therapy.
+Some of the conditions psychiatrists treat include bipolar disorder, phobias, anxiety, and eating disorders.

 Radiologists diagnose and treat disorders using diagnostic imagery devices, such as x-rays, magnetic resonance imaging (MRI) and ultrasound.
 In many cases radiological technicians administer the radiological tests, then the radiologist interprets the results.
 Radiation oncologists provide cancer treatment using radiation.
 Nuclear physicians diagnose and treat diseases using radioactive materials.

 Urologists diagnose and treat problems related to the urinary and reproductive systems in men, and the urinary system in women.
-The reason that urologists treat reproductive conditions in men is because the male urethra has the dual function of urination and secretion of seminal fluid.
-Among the conditions urologists treat are urinary tract infections, incontinence, enlarged prostate, kidney stones, overactive bladder, infertility, sexual dysfunction and urinary tract cancers.
+Among the conditions urologists treat are urinary tract infections, incontinence, enlarged prostate, kidney stones, overactive bladder, infertility, sexual dysfunction, and urinary tract cancers.